Lawrence County, Kentucky

 Lawrence County is a county located in the U.S. state of Kentucky.
 As of the 2020 census, the population was 16,293.
 Its county seat is Louisa.

-The county is named for James Lawrence, and co-founded by Isaac Bolt, who served as a Lawrence County Commissioner and Justice of the Peace.
-It is the birthplace of country music star Tyler Childers, late Chief Justice of the United States Frederick Moore Vinson, and former Kentucky Governor Paul E. Patton.
+Named for James Lawrence, a naval officer from the War of 1812, Lawrence County has produced many country music stars including Tyler Childers, Larry Cordle, Ricky Skaggs, and Noah Thompson as well as late Chief Justice of the United States Fred M. Vinson and former Kentucky governor Paul E. Patton.

 In regard to alcoholic beverage sales, Lawrence County is considered a "moist" county, meaning alcohol sales are only allowed within the city limits of Louisa.

 History

 Lawrence County was established in 1821 from land given by Floyd and Greenup Counties.
 Four courthouses have served Lawrence County; the first was completed in 1823.

 During the Civil War, 149 men from Lawrence County served in the Confederacy, while 638 men served the Union Army.
-Louisa was used as a Union Fort during the war overlooking the local area.
+Louisa was used as a Union fort during the war overlooking the local area.